 The PiRA reading assessments are small, termly reading tests give standardised results and age related scores that enable us to track pupil progress term by term.
 Benefits of the tests include:

-These assessments mean that our children are exposed to and prepared for the new expectations in the Reading SATs tests and we provide children lower than year 6, with these experiences.
+These assessments mean that our children are exposed to and prepared for the expectations in the Reading SATs tests and we provide children lower than year 6, with these experiences.

 In order to further quality assure our reading assessments across the school, we also use PM Benchmarking which has been recommended to us by the Local Authority.